secretstartups/handbook/sites/handbook/source/handbook/marketing/integrated-marketing/corporate-events/index.html.md

 10. Promote Partnerships and Alliances

-### Corporate events must also meet:
+### Corporate Events must also meet:

-1. Audience minimum requirement of 5000+ attendees NA, 3000+ for other territories (50% or more of audience is national or global)
+1. Audience minimum requirement will vay based on the type of sponsored event
 2. Audience demographic requirements.
 We consider the balance of roles represented (contributor, user, customer, potential hires), and the Global reach of the audience.
 Audience profile must be over 50% national/ global.

 **If you are looking to request a new Corporate Event, please use the following [issue template](https://gitlab.com/gitlab-com/marketing/corporate_marketing/corporate-marketing/-/issues/new?issuable_template=Event_Request)